josch/plakativ/README.md

  - no GUI
  - cumbersome box definition
- - no page borders for glueing
+ - no page borders for gluing
  - superfluous empty pages
  - only very simple layouter
  - scaling by width/height instead by area makes doubling unintuitive